Who We Are

 We are a private, nonprofit organization that is not affiliated with any other humane society or SPCA.
 San Diego Humane Society receives no government funding and is supported solely by contributions, grants, bequests, investments, proceeds from our retail store, and small fees for services.

 To inspire and engage the community to end animal suffering.

 To promote the humane treatment of animals, to prevent cruelty to animals, and provide education to enhance the human-animal bond.

 Our Programs and Services Include:

 - Adoptions: on-site and mobile (off-site).
 Every animal that we adopt out has been spayed or neutered, microchipped, is up-to-date on shots, and has been tested for health and behavior.

-- Animal Adventure Camp (spring and summer break camps for youth).
+- Animal Adventure Camp (spring, winter, and summer break camps for youth).

 - Animal cruelty and neglect investigations.